Insurance Regulatory and Development Authority of India

 |Charge No.||Violation of Provisions||Decision|

-15) The penalty of Rs.
-25,00,000/- (Rupees twenty five lakh only) shall be remitted by the insurer by debiting the shareholders’ account within a period of 45 days from the date of receipt of this order through NEFT/RTGS (details for which will be communicated separately).
-An intimation of remittance may be sent to Mrs. Yegnapriya Bharath, Chief General Manager (Non-Life) at the Insurance Regulatory and Development Authority of India, Survey No.115/1, Financial District, Nanakramguda, Hyderabad 500032, email id – firstname.lastname@example.org.
+In conclusion, as directed under the respective charges, the penalty of Rs.6,00,000 (Rupees six Lakhs only)should be remitted by the insurer by debiting shareholders’ account within a period of 45 days from the date of receipt of this Order through NEFT/ RTGS (details for which will be communicated separately).
+An intimation of remittance may be sent to Mr. Prabhat Kumar Maiti, General Manager (Enforcement) at the Insurance Regulatory and Development Authority of India, Hyderabad.

-16) The order shall be placed before the Board of the Insurer in the upcoming Board Meeting and the Insurer shall provide a copy of the minutes of Board meeting to the Authority.
+b) The Order shall be placed before the Audit committee of the Insurer and also in the next immediate Board meeting and to provide a copy of the minutes of the discussion.

-17) If the insurer feels aggrieved by this Order, an appeal may be preferred to the Securities Appellate Tribunal as per the provisions of Section 110 of the Insurance Act, 1938.
+c) If the insurer feels aggrieved by any of the decisions in this order, an appeal may be preferred to the Securities Appellate Tribunal as per Section 110 of the Insurance Act, 1938.

 (Dr. Subhash C. Khuntia)